 2. An associated person or relevant body criminally facilitated the tax evasion; and,

-3. If an offence has been met at both stages then the relevant body becomes liable unless the statutory defence applies, where there are reasonable prevention procedures in place.
+3. If an offence has been met at both stages then the relevant body becomes liable unless the statutory defense applies, where there are reasonable prevention procedures in place.

 To be an enabler of tax avoidance is where a person has entered into an abusive tax arrangement and a person incurs a defeat.